Explore Our Trails

 BIG BLUESTEM TRAIL

-This relatively flat trail circles around a beautiful restored prairie.
-The trail totals to about 1.25 miles, with an elevation varying 20 ft at the highest and lowest points; an easy stroll with access to parking, the Greenwald Information Kiosk, and the main property.
+This relatively flat trail circles the west half of the restored prairie between South and East Cove Roads.
+The trail totals about 0.8 miles, with elevation varying 20 feet at the highest and lowest points.
+There is access to parking and the Greenwald Information Kiosk.

 LITTLE BLUESTEM TRAIL